scr512/jupyter-all-spark-notebook-plus/README.md

 # Docker image that builds/extends `jupyter/all-spark-notebook` to include things I find useful.

 ## What's added?
-These are the configuration chnages made to Jupyter
+These are the configuration changes made to Jupyter:

+---

 * Everything from the source image `jupyter/all-spark-notebook`
 * Custom CSS to make the Jupyter Notebook UI correctly full-screen.
 * Exasol client libraries